Niloy333/Wearanize_plus/README.md

 # Wearanize Plus (*Wearanize+*)

-Wearanize+ represents a sleep research project carried out at the Donders Centre for Cognitive Neuroimaging, Radboud University, Nijmegen, The Netherlands, and its resultant dataset.
+Wearanize+ represents a research project in which multiple wearable devices were used to record participants' overnight sleep and its resultant dataset.
+It was carried out at the Donders Centre for Cognitive Neuroimaging, Radboud University, Nijmegen, The Netherlands, by the members of the [Donders Sleep & Memory Lab](https://dreslerlab.org/).

 ## Overview